Government and political system

 writer

-Expats moving to Saudi Arabia may find it shocking how little interaction citizens have with the country’s political system and how draconian some of the country’s laws and processes remain.
-This is especially notable when it comes to the country’s no-tolerance attitude for drugs and alcohol.
+When moving to Saudi Arabia, you may notice how little interaction citizens have with the country’s political system.
+Furthermore, many of the country’s laws and processes remain draconian.
+This is especially notable when it comes to the country’s no-tolerance attitude toward drugs and alcohol.

 Government and political system in Saudi Arabia